ror-community/ror-site/content/blog/2023-05-02-datasalon-case-study.md

 ### {{< figure src="/img/blog/datasalon/profile_andy.png" class="round-figure" alt="Andy Dobson" >}} Andy Dobson

-Not especially.
 Our main concern previously was that there was no concept of inactive organizations, so it's great that [that's been addressed](https://ror.org/blog/2022-12-07-handling-org-status/).
 Going forward, I guess the best thing from our point of view would be adding new records just to increase the scope of the dataset.

 It's also key for us to keep the [organizational hierarchies](https://ror.org/blog/2023-02-27-parents-children-and-other-relationships-in-ror/) lean and relevant.
-As we talked about, having too many layers just takes away the usefulness of it and just muddies the water a bit.
-You don't need to know ten layers down what's going on, because it's either not important or not relevant.
+As we talked about, having too many layers just takes away the usefulness of it and muddies the water a bit.
+You don't need to know ten layers down what's going on, because it's likely not important or not relevant.
 That's probably the main thing from our side, really, just for what we do, because that allows us to keep things like hierarchies within MasterVision and PaperStack understandable.
 If you're looking for a sales prospect, or you want to understand at what level a subscription's sitting at, or you want to know what authors are submitting at what institution, you don't need many levels.
-You want to know those direct relationships, and maybe one or two layers down, but you don't need to know that someone worked in a department of a library at the college or X university, which isn't going to be particularly relevant to the sorts of analysis you want to do as a publisher.
+You want to know those direct relationships, and maybe one or two layers down, but you don't need to know that someone worked in a department of a library at the college of X university, which probably isn't going to be particularly relevant to the sorts of analysis you want to do as a publisher.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French

-And let me ask you this -- and let me see if I can phrase this correctly, because I'm coming up with it off the top of my head.
-What I'm wondering about is what the business case for ROR is for you, but also for publishers or other entities.
+What I'm also wondering about is what the business case for ROR is -- for you, but also for publishers or other entities.
 How is ROR adding value to for-profit enterprises, given that it itself is free and open?

 ### {{< figure src="/img/blog/datasalon/profile_andy.png" class="round-figure" alt="Andy Dobson" >}} Andy Dobson

 It comes down to the standardization of your customer data and to have a unique way of identifying a given customer / organization, within the sphere of your relationship and within scholarly publishing more widely.
 If you can't associate all of your customer activity to a standardized picture of each organization, then what you're left with is a very messy picture that is difficult to understand, and it's very time-consuming to analyze and get into the guts of what your relationship with them ultimately is.
 If you've got multiple versions of an institution that you're not tying together in a single record, then you don't know, potentially, the full value that X University is getting from the deal.

-For example, if a customer is referenced differently within both [COUNTER data](https://www.projectcounter.org/) and fulfillment data, and you can’t join those records together, then you’re not going to be unable to understand how much use they are making of their subscriptions.
+For example, if a customer is referenced differently within both [COUNTER data](https://www.projectcounter.org/) and fulfillment data, and you can’t join those records together, then you’re not going to be able to understand how much use they are making of their subscriptions.
 It also has a big impact on the customer relationship.
 When it comes to things like renewing sales, if you can’t actually tie up all of the different sublevels of the hierarchy of Oxford University to the top level, you could end up trying to sell things they already buy and it becomes a very untrusting relationship.

 ### {{< figure src="/img/amanda-sq-200.png" class="round-figure" alt="Amanda French" >}} Amanda French